 Welcome to the HealthCorps Pressroom.
 Here you can find the latest news releases and articles, as well as approved photographs and biographies.

 All media inquiries can be directed to the following:

 HealthCorps Contact for News Media

 Become a fan on Facebook & follow us on Twitter.

 HealthCorps® is a 501 (c) 3 founded in 2003 by heart surgeon and Daytime Emmy Award-winning host Dr. Mehmet Oz and his wife Lisa to combat the childhood obesity crisis.
-Our organization is building a movement to fight childhood obesity by getting to the underbelly of the crisis and helping Americans discover what they are really hungry for and why.
+HealthCorps® is building a nationwide movement to shape a new generation.

 For more information, please visit at www.healthcorps.org and follow us on Twitter and on Facebook.